matteobaccan/owner/README.md

         }
     }

-The mapping between the Java interface and the properties file can be automatically resolved by OWNER API.
+The mapping between the Java™ interface and the properties file can be automatically resolved by OWNER API.
 By default OWNER API tries to load the properties for the interface com.foo.bar.ServerConfig from the classpath as com.foo.bar.ServerConfig.properties; then it tries to assoaciate every method of the interface to the property keys contained in the properties file.